RienNeVaPlus/type-arango/API.md

 ### 🌐 Types.I18n

-Provides simple internationalization support by storing strings in multiple languages as a nested object.
-When this type is retrieved from a request with a `locale` parameter or `session().data.locale` provided, only the respective value will be returned - or if not found the english (`en`) value.
+Provides simple internationalization support by storing strings in multiple languages as nested objects.
+If this type is returned in a request with a `locale` parameter or `session().data.locale` provided, only the respective value will be returned - or if none provided the english (`en`) value.

+Set the query parameter `locale` to `*` in order to return all values from a route.

-Don't hesitate to use country specific languages, when the provided language has no direct match, the country is ignored and the global language value will be returned.
+> Don't hesitate to use country specific languages like `de-CH`.
+When a provided locale has no direct match, the country code is ignored and the global locale value (`de`) will be returned.

 ```ts
 @Document()